Boston & Maine, Boston & Albany

-River Raisin Models announces that they are accepting reservations on the early Berkshire project.
+River Raisin Models announces we are accepting reservations on our early Berkshire project.
 The master craftsmen at Boo Rim Precision in Seoul, Korea will build the models.
 These unique models will feature 63” drivers, Maxon Swiss motors, a DCC wiring harness, and beautiful factory finishing.
 Eleven different versions are planned that will feature 8 different tenders and unique features such as the Coffin and Elesco feedwater heaters.

 In March 1925, Lima’s new 2-8-4 demonstrator A-1 went to the Boston & Albany for test service.
 Due to its exceptional performance, and similar test results at the Boston & Maine, these Lima built locomotives were ordered by the B&A and the B&M in 1925.
 Within months the B&A acquired 25 2-8-4’s that were numbered 1400-1424 and arrived with small 4 wheel tenders.
 In 1926 and 1927, 20 additional Berkshires numbered #1425-1444 arrived.
 In later years, the larger NYC tender was added to many of these locomotives.
 The new B&M Berkshires #6000-6019 arrived at Mechanicville in 1928 to serve the Fitchburg and Portland Divisions.